Dr Maria Pournara

+I offer short-term (8 to 12 weeks), medium-term (up to 24 weeks) and long-term (a year or more) therapy.
 I am committed to an ethical, non-discriminatory practice and I welcome individuals from all cultures, backgrounds and sexualities.
-I abide strongly by the ethical framework of the BACP.
+I abide strongly by the ethical framework of the BPS, HCPC and BACP.

-How can Counselling help.
+How can Counselling/Therapy help?

 Counselling, or personal therapy, allows you to explore any challenges you may encounter in a safe, confidential space.
 Counselling can help you deal with difficult feelings and thoughts as well as issues that may affect your personal, professional or social life.